Mohammed-git65/M365-Administration-Project/Implementing Email Retention and Archiving Policies.md

 To do that:
 - I signed in to my Microsoft 365 account with administrator credentials.
-- Then, I navigated to the Microsoft Purview Compliance Portal or https://compliance.microsoft.com/
+- Then, I navigated to the Microsoft Purview Compliance Portal or click on the link directly https://compliance.microsoft.com/
 ![image](https://github.com/user-attachments/assets/9b502a1a-4dd3-4cbb-8d31-f5a18babbbd2)

-- Then, I clicked on **Solution** > **Data LifeCycle Management
+- Then, I clicked on **Solution** > **Data LifeCycle Management**
 ![image](https://github.com/user-attachments/assets/14ab7628-11e0-4398-9479-fe75dc6e854d)

 - Expand the Data Lifecycle Management > MRM Retention Policies > I clicked on New Policy to start a new policy